-The beautiful Spring Restaurant is filled with soft peaches, pink cherry blossoms, gently craacked a marbled walls shimmering above Tuberose, and between green trees wrapped in ice white twinkles.
-Under the softly lit shades, pink velvet chaise longue and clean, milky peach walls.
-The Spring Restaurant is headed by chef Skye Skye Gyngell, renowned for her elegant cooking.
-This evening, shae has put together a 'Scratch' menu , put together from food which would usually be discarded into waste, and accompanied by pear and rhubarb bellinis.
+The beautiful Spring Restaurant is filled with soft peaches, pink cherry blossoms, marbled walls shimmering above Tuberose, and green trees wrapped in ice white twinkles.
+Under the softly lit shades, pink velvet chaise longue and clean, milky walls Spring Restaurant is headed by chef Skye Skye Gyngell, renowned for her elegant cooking.
+This evening, she has curated the 'Salon Series' and put together a 'Scratch' menu from food which would usually be discarded into waste, accompanied by pear and rhubarb bellinis.

 The Salon Series talks was led by ethical fashion designer Orsola de Castro, founder of Fashion Revolution, a non-profit charity raising awareness of the true cost of fashion, accompanied by author and Telegraph columnist Tamsin Blanchard, Mario Nishio, Senior Lecturer at Central Saint Martins and the fashion designer, Katie Jones.

 Orsola opens with 'we are drowning in our own waste'.

 "If you wear a designer that works with recycled materials, you are leading the industry.
 We are what we wear and clothes are our chosen skin.
 If we are a vehicle of what we wear, then we can make the decision to change what we say, and inspire other people to join us on the journey'.